hth313/OS4/doc/functions.rst

 key on the keyboard.

 It can be worth knowing that execution by name actually is a two-step process.
-The first step locates the function by its name by scanning the catalogs (more on this later) and the second step executes the function by its execution token.
+The first step finds the function by its name by scanning the catalogs (more on this later) and the second step executes the function by its execution token.

-If the function found by name is an MCODE function is, it is first to checked if it is "execute direct" (XKD).
+If the function found by name is an MCODE function is, it is first checked if it is "execute direct" (XKD).
 If it is, the function is immediately invoked.
 The usual return address to mainframe  (``NFRPU`` at address ``0x00c0``) is not pushed onto the stack in this case.
 If it is not XKD, the function name is displayed, which serves two purposes.
 If it is a prompting function we want it together with the prompt.
-If not, we want the name in the display becomes visible if the user keeps the key pressed, which is the "talking key" feature.
+If not, we want the name in the display to be shown if the user keeps the key pressed, which is the "talking key" feature.
 If the key is kept down for 0.5 seconds, the function invocation is aborted and ``NULL`` is displayed.